-Step 3 If the appeal cannot be resolved, the student has seven calendar days after the student/instructor conference to appeal, in writing, to the division director (credit course) or program manager (noncredit courses).
-As part of this appeal, the student is responsible for presenting documentation regarding the instructor/student conference.

-After reviewing the written materials, the division director (credit)/program manager (noncredit) will schedule a conference with the student and the faculty member instructor within 10 work days; this conference can take place in person, online or over the phone.
-The results of the meeting will be documented and will include the signatures of all three participants.
-A file of all written materials will be maintained by the division director (credit)/program manager (noncredit).
-If the appeal is not resolved, the student has 10 work days from the date of the conference to appeal the grade, in writing, to the VPAASS (credit) or Dean of WSCE (noncredit).
+If the initial appeal cannot be resolved, the student has seven (7) calendar days after the student/instructor conference to appeal, in writing, to the division director (credit course) or program manager (non-credit courses); the "cause" of the appeal must be clearly stated and match the "cause" in the initial appeal.
+After reviewing the written materials, the division director (credit)/program manager (non-credit) will schedule a conference with the student within ten (10) work days; this conference can take place in person, online or over the phone.
+When appropriate and possible, the instructor may participate in this meeting.
+If the secondary appeal is not resolved, the student has seven (7) work days from the date of the conference to appeal the grade, in writing, to the VPAASS (credit) or Dean of WSCE (non-credit).